pacs-course/pacs-examples/README.md

 git clone --recursive git@github.com:pacs-course/pacs-examples.git
 ```

-In the latter case you have to register your ssh keys on a github account.
+In the latter case, you must register your ssh keys on a GitHub account.

-To keep your local repo update with changes upstream do frequently
+To keep your local repo updated with changes upstream do frequently

 ```
 git pull --recurse-submodules